Kitchen Design & Installation Services in Dartmouth & South Devon

 - Amazing value

 All our kitchen units arrive fully assembled so doors and drawers are already in place and working.
+We have a wide choice of kitchen worktops including Granite and Corian solid surfaces.
 For the finishing touches combine spectacular wall tiles with exquisite flooring and finally complete the picture with a stunning lighting system.

 NEW KITCHEN RANGE ON DISPLAY

 REEF Matte HANDLELESS PAINTED

 A new room set has just been installed in our first floor showroom:

 Reef Matte is the seductively smooth handleless kitchen style with the soft painted finish.
 There is a reassuringly solid feeling that comes from the 22mm thick panels, which can also accommodate vertical hand pulls for full height, one piece handleless doors on tall larder or integrated refrigeration units.